Blizzard warning, avalanche watch as storm packing up to 10 feet of snow moves into Sierra Nevada

 On the bright side, California water officials said the storm should provide a much-needed shot in the arm to the Sierra snowpack, which is vital to the state's water supplies and sits well below normal so far this season.

-Tahoe-area ski resorts were making preparations for weekend visitors expected to flock to the snowy slopes.
-But they warned the storm could cause temporary or even day-long closures off and on into Sunday.

-“There will be slick roads, reduced visibility, and closures on mountain passes that are pretty much guaranteed,” Palisades Tahoe spokesman Patrick Lacey said.
+Palisades Tahoe ski resort tweeted that the big dump expected over the weekend on top of 8 feet of snow in February should allow them to keep the slopes open through Memorial Day.
+But it warned blizzard conditions are likely to force temporary closures off and on through the weekend.

-Todd Cummings decided to drive from Santa Cruz to the Lake Tahoe area ahead of the storm to be able to ski in fresh powder with few people around.
-He said he planned to hunker down during the blizzard and then hit the slopes.
+Todd Cummings decided to drive from Santa Cruz to the Lake Tahoe area ahead of the storm with plans to lay low during the blizzard and then hit the slopes.

 “When a storm comes in, people have a tough time getting there, so there’s sometimes less crowds on the mountains and there is untracked, fresh snow that it’s super light and you float on it.
 It’s fantastic!” he said.

-“Do not take this storm lightly,” the weather service in Reno warned.

-Potential snow totals vary under different scenarios, but the National Weather Service’s Weather Prediction Center in College Park, Maryland, said there’s little doubt “March will be coming in like a lion for the West Coast states.”
+But that was before blue skies gave way to clouds and gusty winds that blew the roof off a shed east of Reno Thursday afternoon.

-The lead scientist at a snow lab atop the Sierra said it's possible they could break their modern-day record of about 3.5 feet (1 meter) of snow in a single day from back in 1989.
+The lead scientist at a snow lab atop the Sierra said it is possible they could break their modern-day record of about 3.5 feet (1 meter) of snow in a single day from back in 1989.

 "It's a very serious storm for us," Andrew Schwartz said Wednesday from UC-Berkeley's Central Sierra Snow Lab, founded in 1946 in Soda Springs, California, northwest of Lake Tahoe.